How to Charge a Deep Cycle Battery Properly

 Charge in the right conditions.

 Did you know that high and low temperatures can affect your marine battery?
 Lithium batteries are the most resilient of the bunch.
 You can charge them at temperatures between -4°F – 131°F (0°C – 55°C) with no risk of damage.
 But the optimum charging temperature for Ionic Lithium Batteries is above freezing.
-If you need to charge your battery below freezing temps, no need to fret.
+If you need to charge your battery below freezing temps, no problem.
 Our 12V 300Ah battery is a beast of a battery.
-It comes equipped with a heater, so no more worries about freezing temperatures!
+It has a heater, so no more worries about freezing temperatures!

 How to Charge a Deep Cycle Battery Correctly (& Safely): Step by Step